starcitizen-lug/lug-helper/.github/CONTRIBUTING.md

 - Please comment your code!

 ---
 ❤️ Many thanks to everyone who has contributed to the project!
-You can view commit graphs for the Helper's contributors [here](https://github.com/starcitizen-lug/lug-helper/graphs/contributors).